 - a.
 The receipts of all items purchased must be included.
 These shall include the name and telephone number of the seller.
 Failure to provide receipts as provided for in this part for all purchased items is a violation of the Elections Code and may result in disqualification. - b.
-A listing of all gifts, donations, discounts and/or rental materials at fair-market value.
-No more than two (2) gifted, donated, discounted or rented materials will be accepted and they must be disclosed via the Donation Disclosure Form.
-Power and hand tools (such as hammer, staple gun, electric drill, cutting tools etc.) used to assemble promotional materials will be exempt. - c.
+A listing of all gifts, donations, discounts and/or rental materials at fair-market value must be disclosed via the Donation Disclosure section.
+Power and hand tools (such as hammer, staple gun, electric drill, cutting tools etc.) used to assemble promotional materials will be exempt.

+i.
+If the candidate wishes to utilize their pre-owned materials they must include the current fair market value of the materials in the expenditure form.

+- c.
 All professional labor costs related to the candidate's or Interested Student's campaign, including material that was produced prior to the election (see glossary for definition). - d.
 Newspaper ads classifieds, which promote a candidate or position on a referendum/initiative, unless it can be shown that the candidate or Interested Student did not consent to the placement. - e.
 Costs associated with set-up of a campaign website including, but not limited to, domain service, hosting service, SSL certificate and professional labor costs. - 2.
 Independent candidates running for any ASI Board position shall be allowed to spend a maximum total of \$350.00.
 This total shall include all contributions, gifts, discounts and/or donations by individuals, businesses and/or organizations, including the candidate.
-This total shall not include any costs associated with the creation of an independent candidate's 4x4 boards

-3. A maximum spending limit of \$500.00 shall be allowed per Presidential Ticket.
+This total shall include all costs associated with the creation of an independent candidate's 4x4 boards with the exception of power and hand tools (such as hammer, staple gun, electric drill, cutting tools etc.) - a.
+All gifts, donations, discounts and/or rental materials at fair-market value shall not exceed a combined total of \$50.00 and shall be included in the maximum total of \$350. - 3.
+A maximum spending limit of \$500.00 shall be allowed per Presidential Ticket.
 This total shall include all contributions, gifts, discounts and/or donations by individuals, business, and/or organizations, including the members of said Presidential Ticket.
-This total shall not include any costs associated with the creation of a Presidential Ticket's 4x4 boards.
+This total shall include all costs associated with the creation of a Presidential Ticket's 4x4 boards with the exception of power and hand tools (such as hammer, staple gun, electric drill, cutting tools etc.). - a.
+All gifts, donations, discounts and/or rental materials at fair-market value shall not exceed a combined total of \$75.00 and shall be included in the maximum total of \$500.